gnu-octave/pkg-octave-doc/README.md

 # pkg-octave-doc

-Create a **function reference** from Octave help texts (docstrings) from single functions or all functions in a package, which can be installed with **pkg**.
+Create online documentation from Octave help texts (docstrings) of functions and classes in a package, which can be installed with **pkg**.
 The generated pages follow the template of the Octave Packages at GitHub Pages based on bootstrap 5 and they have similar layout to the older documentation reference pages at Source Forge.
+The documentation also includes the demos that are available.
+Legacy classes (in `@class/` folders) are processed as individual functions with separate html pages, `classdef` files are processed collectively including their public methods in a single html page.

 You can find its documentation at [https://gnu-octave.github.io/pkg-octave-doc/](https://gnu-octave.github.io/pkg-octave-doc/).